autocrypt/autocrypt/doc/examples.rst

-Bob's MUA will scan the incoming mail, find Alice's key and store it associated to the ``alice@a.example`` address taken from the ``to``-attribute.
+Bob's MUA will scan the incoming mail, find Alice's key and store it associated to the ``alice@a.example`` address taken from the ``from``-attribute.
 When Bob now composes a mail to Alice his MUA will find the key and signal to Bob that the mail will be encrypted and after finalization of the mail encrypt it.
 Moreover, Bob's MUA will add its own encryption info::